amit2347/analytics-engine/README.md

 * Paritioning tables as per lets say date/month is a possibility given the amount of data and rate at which it comes.
 * Caching is a dual edged sword.
 On one hand , in an ideal world , everyone would like to cache everything.
 But given the limited resources, we should aim to cache only the endpoints/ datapoints which are in need of cache.
 Right now , my approach is good enough to use the DB itself , but in the future we can add a cache layer for that as well.
 * Further additional functionalities as fault tolerance, retry logic and circuit breakers can also help  us tremendously.
+* We can add fine tuned rate limiting as per specific endpoints.